tomascarvalho/pgtune-script/README.md

 CONTACT
 -------

-If you want to contact me send me a mail to tmdcc(at)student.dei.uc.pt in English or Portuguese.
+If you want to contact me send me a mail to tomcarvalhoc12(at)gmail.com in English or Portuguese.